-The Council has a protocol for the Magistrates' approval process, attached as Appendix B.
+The Council has a protocol for the Magistrates' approval process, which is held by the Governance Team.

 The magistrate will have to decide whether the Council's application to grant or renew an authorisation to use RIPA should be approved and it will not come into effect unless and until it is approved by the Magistrates Court.